 That’s 6 in every 10,000 people!

-Their percentages aren’t much better, but they eliminate a huge problem this type of advertising creates…
+But businesses still buy them.
+In fact, one of the biggest buyers of banner ads, are well-known brands.
+The percentages aren’t much better for these businesses, but they eliminate a huge problem that this type of advertising (banner ads) creates…

 In fact, it might even have an adverse effect on your brand.